- Apply now: Applications are reviewed as they are received until all spaces are filled. All application fees currently

 Applications are accepted for enrollment each quarter.
 Each application is assessed at the time of completion.
 At this time, applications are accepted from 29 states in the United States.
 Please check here to see if your state is included.
 Applicants must:

 - Hold a bachelor's degree in behavioral health or closely related field from an accredited university.
 Students enrolled in the MS MFT and MS Counseling programs may apply and complete the drug and alcohol certificate during their master's program.
 Applicants who are enrolled in a master's or doctoral program at the time of application to the program must be in good standing.

 - Along with the Loma Linda University application, an application essay stating how the applicant will integrate the Drug and Alcohol Counseling certificate into their clinical work, and how the applicant will contribute to their profession and the addiction-treatment field by completing the certificate.

 - Three letters of reference are required.

 - An interview by the program director is required.
-This interview may be completed via Zoom.
+This interview is completed via Zoom.